njimse/anki-jpn-conjugations/doc/ankiweb_description.md

 I (the principle/sole author of this add-on) am a student of the Japanese language.
 The lack of a particular conjugation form is likely just because I have not learned that form yet; I will be adding conjugations over time as I learn them.

 If you find any errors, please reach out to me so that they can be corrected!

+## Release Notes

+Please see the [Release Notes in GitHub](https://github.com/njimse/anki-jpn-conjugations/blob/1.0.0/doc/release_notes.md) for details on changes in this version as well as previous versions.

 ## Attribution